Author: Bethany Spencer

 So, what does this mean?

 This change highlights how Ofsted are more concerned around student behaviour and their development as well as recognising that more attention needs to be paid to these areas to truly ensure the success of students.
-It acknowledges the importance of a curriculum that develops students’ outside of academic skills as well as their character in order for them to become a respected, successful citizen.
+It acknowledges the importance of a curriculum that develops students' academic skills as well as their character in order for them to become respected, successful citizens.

 The role of a teacher has transformed over time, and as such, today's teachers have a duty to not only teach students curriculum knowledge, but also the information they need to become outstanding members of society - equipping them with the knowledge needed to excel outside of education and lead a safe, happy and successful life.

 Change 3: The inspection of Good schools will take two days